swordmaster003/Tank-Track-Simulator/README.md

   (1) The documentation which name is Binding Bones To Tank Tracks Guide will teach you to bind bones to your own tank'tracks in 3ds max       software,in order to make your model could be used by the Final Tank Track Simulator;

-  (2) The documentation which named Final Tank Track Simulator Manual will teach you how to set up your tank's tracks by using the Final       Tank Track Simulator .
+  (2) The documentation which named Tank Track Simulator Manual will teach you how to set up your tank's tracks by using the Final       Tank Track Simulator .

 ## The technology behind this package :